camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

   </process>
 ```
 See the following example for the usage of the defined process and the delegated variable mapping expression.
 The `expr` must be set as bean in the process engine configuration, so it can be resolved
 if the call activity is executed.
-The value of the expression must be resolved to an object which implements the `DelegateVariableMapping` interface.
+The value of the expression must be resolved to an object that implements the `DelegateVariableMapping` interface.
+See [Delegate Variable Mapping]({{< relref "user-guide/process-engine/delegation-code.md#delegate-variable-mapping" >}}) for further information of implementing the interface.

 ```java
     Map<Object, Object> vars = processEngineConfiguration.getBeans();